Bubba the Love Sponge: Total Nonstop Action Wrestling

-On January 3, 2010, Bubba announced on his Twitter account that he had signed with Total Nonstop Action Wrestling as a backstage interviewer.
+On January 3, 2010, Bubba announced on his Twitter account that he had signed with Total Nonstop Action Wrestling (TNA) as a backstage interviewer.
 He made his debut the following day on the special live, three-hour Monday night edition of TNA Impact!, participating in four short backstage segments.

 On January 16, 2010, Clem tweeted about the 2010 Haiti earthquake, saying he had tired of hearing about relief efforts for the people of Haiti, writing, "Fuck Haiti", and calling the ensuing deaths of Haitians a "cleanse."
 He later apologized, but TNA management nonetheless temporarily removed him from the air.

 On January 19, 2010, Clem claimed that he had been blindsided and physically assaulted by Awesome Kong while backstage for the taping of TNA Impact! the previous day.
 According to all three, the altercation was because of Clem's tweets about Haiti.
 On February 25, news broke that Awesome Kong had filed a lawsuit against Clem for an alleged threatening phone call.
 On The Cowhead Show, Clem confronted Kong.

 Clem returned to TNA television as the personal interviewer of wrestling stable The Band, in late March, only to be fired from the company on April 30, 2010, as a result of the Cowhead Show incident.